OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-023.md

 ## Psalm 23:2

-> He allows me to rest in lush meadows;
+> He makes me lie down in the green pastures;
-> He guides me beside tranquil waters.
+> He leads me beside quiet waters.

 ## Psalm 23:3

 > He refreshes my soul;
-> He leads me along the right paths
+> He leads me along the paths of righteousness
-> For the sake of His name.
+> For His name's sake.

 ## Psalm 23:4

-> Even though I walk through the darkest valley,
+> Even though I walk through the valley of the shadow of death,
-> I fear no harm, for You are with me;
+> I shall fear no evil, for You are with me;
-> Your rod and Your staff, they bring me comfort.
+> Your rod and Your staff, they comfort me.

 ---

 ## Psalm 23:5

-> You set a table before me in front of my adversaries;
+> You set a table before me in the presence of my enemies;
 > You have blessed my head with oil;
-> My cup is abundantly full.
+> My cup is overflowing.

 ## Psalm 23:6